zydou/arti/doc/dev/notes/service-side-pow.md

     of the seed.
 Thus, we must have some way of ensuring that we're using the correct `KP_hs_blinded_id` when checking the PoW solve.
 We could try multiple if one of them fails, but that would make executing a DoS attack easier, and seems like not the best solution.
-  * We make the choice to have the expiration time of the seeds be the same for all of the TPs, to simplify the logic.
-However, this could create a problem of linkability between HsDescs for different time periods for the same service, so we should consider whether that is a problem and fix it if it might be before stabilizing PoW.
 * Seeds are rotated every "update period" (115 - 120 minutes long).
   * When there's a new TP, we generate a new seed for that TP, but use the same expiration time as we do for all the seeds.